 Investing in physical gold means you’re actually purchasing an amount of precious metal.
 In short, you're investing in gold you can hold in your hands.
-Physical gold bullion can come in the form of coins, bars, ingots and rounds.
+Physical gold bullion can come in the form of coins, bars and ingots.

 Gold is a rare natural resource, so there's a limited amount, and the new supply is limited compared to the amount already in circulation.
 Physical gold has had value for thousands of years, and many who invest in it find this continuity appealing.
-The current market value of gold fluctuates based on a number of factors, but individual gold products are usually measured in terms of their weight and fineness.
+The market value of gold fluctuates based on several factors, but individual gold products are usually measured in terms of their weight and fineness.

-However, physical gold can be inconvenient and expensive to transport and store.
-Storing your gold at home is less expensive, but there’s a greater chance your investment may be lost or stolen.
+Physical gold can be inconvenient and expensive to transport and store.
+Storing your gold at home is less expensive than storing it at a precious metals depository, but home storage also carries a greater risk of your investment being lost, damaged or stolen.

 What is a gold ETF?